joellenic72/ymca-ar2014/README.md

 ## Local Setup
-If you’re working on my computer, its already been set up so all you have to do is open the terminal (or iTerm if you want to live a little) and type:
+If you’re working on my computer, its already been set up so all you have to do is open the terminal (or iTerm if you want to live a little) and type (type in everything after $):

     $ ymca-ar
     $ gulp